Cranberry Jello Salad With Cream Cheese Topping

 How to Make Cranberry Jello Salad

-This jello salad needs at least a couple of hours to set, and ideally overnight.
-If you’re planning to unmold it, you can gently lower the mold into a pan of hot water before inverting it over a plate.
+If you want to “unmold it”, use hot water before flipping it.
+Gently lower the mold into a pan of hot water before inverting it over a plate.
 The hot water will “melt” the outside of the jello salad and help it release from the mold.
 I also recommend using a little bit of cooking spray in the mold or dish to keep the jello from sticking.

 Tips for Success